 In a nutshell: Pub with upscale Basque menu

 London has had a run of impressive gastropubs recently and The Prince Arthur is continuing that trend, albeit by going at things a little differently.
 While it looks like a more traditional pub when you first go in the door, it's one with a beautiful design (that amazing ceiling particularly) and a Basque menu that dips into luxe territory (it is in Belgravia, after all).
 There's plenty of caviar (their own brand) and the Basque cheesecake is up there with London's best.
 It's already picked up a big following and we can see this only getting better when the upstairs restaurant opens.
-Grace Dent was an early fan, saying "above all, the cooking is wonderful, especially if seafood is your thing."
+Grace Dent was a fan, saying "above all, the cooking is wonderful, especially if seafood is your thing."

 Read our Test Drive of The Prince Arthur